By Linda Pashaj

-Most of the time, a guest’s booking experience will start with a search on the web, so having a well-designed website that can be easily found on search results is very important.
-Search Engine Optimisation (SEO) can help increase your website’s visibility, drive more organic traffic, and ultimately get you more bookings.
+Most of the time, a guest’s booking experience will start with a search on the web, so having a well-designed hotel website that can be easily found in search results is very important.
+Search Engine Optimization (SEO) can help increase your website’s visibility, drive more organic traffic, and ultimately, get you more direct bookings.

-Optimizing your website to guest queries is essential.
-A guest searching for a property would typically begin by typing a few keywords on what type of accommodation they are looking for and where (e.g. Private room in Paris near La Seine).
+Optimizing your website for guest queries is essential.
+A guest searching for a property would typically begin by typing a few keywords on what type of accommodation they are looking for and where (e.g., Private room in New York near Central Park).

-Identifying your target market and guest personas is the first step to take before building your online marketing or SEO strategy.
+Identifying your target market and guest personas is the first step to take before building your online marketing strategy.
 You can begin by analyzing the type of guests who usually stay at your property, what they like to do, and how you can help them.
-Not every guest falls under a fixed category but more likely than not, different groups will share characteristics that you can identify (e.g. adventure trips, romantic getaways, family vacations, business trips, wedding celebrations, etc.).
-Understanding your guests is essential to conduct keyword researches and make sure your hotel’s website provides the best booking experience.
+Not every guest falls under a fixed category, but more likely than not, different groups will share characteristics that you can identify (e.g., adventure trips, romantic getaways, family vacations, business trips, wedding celebrations, etc.).
+Understanding your guests is essential to finding relevant keywords and ensuring your hotel’s website provides the information to address those searches.